 Mini Tummy Tuck

 This procedure is designed to address skin laxity and excess tissue below the belly button.
-The abdominal muscles usually are not tightened in this approach, so it is suitable for only very specific patients with needs focused primarily within the lower waistline.
+The abdominal muscles usually are not tightened in this approach, so it is generally suitable for only very specific patients with needs focused primarily within the lower waistline.

 Brazilian Tummy Tuck